-Congress is considering a misguided drug pricing plan—known as the “Most Favored Nation” policy—that would tie the cost of medicines in the U.S. to prices set by foreign governments.
+Policymakers are discussing a misguided drug pricing plan—known as the “Most Favored Nation” policy—that would tie the cost of medicines in the U.S. to prices set by foreign governments.
 It sounds like a quick fix, but it actually won’t lower out-of-pocket costs for patients—and it comes with serious risks.

 The policy would:

-Instead of importing foreign price controls, Congress should focus on real solutions that help patients now—like reining in PBMs, holding 340B hospitals accountable and ending foreign free-riding.
+Instead of importing foreign price controls, policymakers should focus on real solutions that help patients now—like reining in PBMs, holding 340B hospitals accountable and ending foreign free-riding.
 Other countries should support the innovation they benefit from and if PBMs and hospitals get lower prices, those savings should go to patients–not profit margins.

 Take Action Now